cohere-ai/sandbox-conversant-lib/README.md

 Each user message and chatbot response is appended to a chat history so that future responses are conditioned on the dialogue context at that point in time.

-In the future, we plan to add functionality for a chatbot be factually grounded using text that is retrieved from a local document cache.
+In the future, we plan to add functionality for a chatbot to be factually grounded using text that is retrieved from a local document cache.

 For more information, refer to [this section in `CONTRIBUTORS.md`](CONTRIBUTORS.md#conversant-schematic).

 ## Documentation
 Full documentation can be found [here](https://cohere-ai.github.io/sandbox-conversant-lib/).

+## Get Support

+If you have any questions or comments, please file an issue or reach out to us on [Discord](discord.gg/co-mmunity).

 ## Contributing Guidelines
 If you would like to contribute to this project, please read [`CONTRIBUTORS.md`](CONTRIBUTORS.md)